Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces

-Having the lower bound $\theta_{0}$ for the angle, Lemma 2.6 of \cite{convexccgp} applied to the curves $f^{e_{1}}(\gamma)$ and $f^{e_{2}}(\gamma)$ and the annular subsurface $W$ with core curve $\beta$ gives us an upper bound for $d_{\beta}(f^{e_{1}}(\gamma),f^{e_{2}}(\gamma))$, depending only on $\theta_{0}$ and the lower bound for the length of $\beta$.
+Having the lower bounds $\theta$ and $\theta'$ for the angles, Lemma 2.6 of \cite{convexccgp} applied to the curves $f^{e_{1}}(\zeta)$ and $f^{e_{2}}(\eta)$ and the annular subsurface $W$ with core curve $\beta$ gives us an upper bound for $d_{\beta}(f^{e_{1}}(\zeta),f^{e_{2}}(\eta))$, depending only on $\theta,\theta'$ and the lower bound for the length of $\beta$.
 The length of $\beta$ is bounded below by twice of the injectivity radius of the hyperbolic metric which was fixed on the surface.
-So we get the desired bound on (\ref{eq : dWfgamma}) for annular subsurfaces whose core curve is not in the boundary of $X$. \end{proof} \begin{prop} Let $f$ be a partial pseudo-Anosov map supported on a large subsurface $X$.
+This finishes the proof of the uniform upper bound in (\ref{eq : dWfg}) for annular subsurfaces whose core curve is not in the boundary of $X$. \end{proof} \begin{prop} Let $f$ be a partial pseudo-Anosov map supported on a large subsurface $X$.
 Let $\mathcal{L}^{\pm}$ be the attracting/repelling measured laminations of $f$.
 Denote the support of $\mathcal{L}^{\pm}$ by $\lambda^{\pm}$.
 Suppose that $Y\subsetneq X$ is an essential subsurface.
 We have the following: \begin{itemize} \item There are finitely many laminations containing $\lambda^{\pm}$. \item Any leaf of $\lambda^{\pm}$ intersects $Y$ essentially. \item $\pi_{Y}(\lambda^{\pm})$ consists of finitely many curves. \end{itemize} \end{prop} \begin{proof} We give the proofs of the three bullets for $\lambda^{+}$, for $\lambda^{-}$ the proofs are identical.